chenxingqiang/YiRage/docs/transpiler/transpiler.md

 The transpiler has two crucial components: the "Transpiler" and the "Runtime".

-The "Transpiler" is a part of Mirage's codebase (under `src/transpiler`).
-It exposes an interface called `transpile`, which takes a Mirage's computational graph as input and returns the generated CUDA code.
+The "Transpiler" is a part of YiRage's codebase (under `src/transpiler`).
+It exposes an interface called `transpile`, which takes a YiRage's computational graph as input and returns the generated CUDA code.
 Here is an example of a piece of generated code:

 ```cpp
 #define NUM_GPUS 1